Bleached Hair Turned Green (What To Do)

 1. Baking Soda

-Baking soda fixes just about anything, and it can be used to fix green hair too!
+Baking soda fixes just about anything, and it can be used to fix green hair, too!

-What you need to do is mix some baking soda with some water, in a ratio that forms a paste.
 Take this paste and massage it into your hair, especially where the green is the worst.

-Leave the baking soda to sit for a few minutes, and then rinse it out with shampoo and conditioner.
-You might have to do this a few times if the green is really bad, but it will work to remove the green color from your hair.
+You might need to do this a few times if the green is very intense, but it will remove the green color from your hair.
 Just make sure to condition your hair after.

 2. Ketchup

 Massage the ketchup into your hair, focusing on the green areas, and then wrap your hair in aluminum foil.
-Leave it to sit for 30 minutes, and then wash it out with shampoo and nourish your hair with conditioner.

 3. Lemon Juice

-Lemon juice works similarly to baking soda in this regard.
-Just be careful of placing lemon juice on your scalp if you have recently bleached your hair, as your skin might still be sensitive and the lemon juice could sting.
+Just be careful about applying lemon juice to your scalp if you recently bleached your hair, as your skin might still be sensitive and the lemon juice could sting.

-Saturate your hair with lemon juice and leave it on for around 5 minutes.
-Wash it out completely with shampoo and use conditioner.
+Wash it out thoroughly with shampoo, then use conditioner.
 You might have to do this twice to remove all of the green.

 Hair Turned Green From Toner

-Sometimes, toner can turn your hair green.
 Ash toners can contain green tones mixed in with the blue, and when this is placed over the yellow tones in your bleached hair, it could stick and turn your hair green.

 1. Change Toners

-The last thing you should do is use the same toner again to try and cancel out the green.
 It will just make it worse.
 Instead, you should opt for a warm toner, something that will work towards a golden color, and which does not contain green undertones!

 2. Use A Color Corrector

-If you are having a hard time getting the toner green out of your hair, you could use a color corrector to strip the green.
-These can be fairly damaging to your hair, so only use them if you think your hair will be fine after the process.
+These can be pretty damaging to your hair, so only use them if you think your hair will be fine after the process.

 Once you have stripped the color from your hair and the green has been removed, do not go back and use the same toner again, as the process will then have to be repeated.
-Look for a toner that does not contain any green or blue tones.

 Hair Turned Green From Blue Dye

-When bleaching your hair before dyeing it blue, your hair needs to be very light or even white, if it is going to turn light or medium blue.
-If some orange or yellow is left in your hair, it will mix with the blue and turn your hair brown and green.
+When bleaching your hair before dyeing it blue, your hair needs to be very light or even white for it to turn light or medium blue.

 This isn’t necessarily an easy fix, and a salon would be able to help you best, but if you are intent on doing it on your own, here is what you could do: